 On the other hand, bike lights are required by Massachusetts law.
 Safety vests are not, but are an inexpensive way to protect yourself in Boston traffic.
 Do whatever you can to stand out to drivers, especially in the dark evening and early morning hours, and to large trucks and vehicles.

 Where you ride is important.
 Motorists have a responsibility to share the road with cyclists and cyclists are allowed to ride in the center of the traffic lane.
 This may be the safest option at times.
-But for the most part, you should generally travel on the right side of the road or in the bike lane, riding in the same direction as traffic.
+But for the most part, try riding on the right side of the road or in the bike lane, traveling in the same direction as traffic.
 This prevents traffic from backing up.

 The City of Boston encourages cyclists to ride in the street and save the sidewalk for pedestrians.
 You can use the sidewalk if you must in the interest of safety, except where signs and markings prohibit this.